 FAA’s Administrator Dickson to speak at Purdue’s aviation symposium

 August 30, 2021 – To avoid a looming personnel crisis in the aviation industry, Purdue University’s School of Aviation and Transportation Technology announced today the creation of the Purdue University National Aviation Symposium – Emerging Critical Shortages of Pilots and Maintenance Technicians.
-This three-day symposium, scheduled for April 6-8, 2022, will unite the aviation community – including airlines, manufacturers, industry associations, labor unions, government agencies and academic institutions – to identify and mitigate challenges to creating a sufficient pool of qualified pilots and technicians.
+This three-day symposium, scheduled for the fall of 2022, will unite the aviation community – including airlines, manufacturers, industry associations, labor unions, government agencies and academic institutions – to identify and mitigate challenges to creating a sufficient pool of qualified pilots and technicians.

 Aging and retiring pilots, combined with fewer numbers of pilots and technicians entering the workforce, have created a potentially crippling shortage of workers.
 One report by consulting firm Oliver Wyman predicts that the worldwide aviation industry could need as many as 50,000 more pilots than are available by 2025.
 According to the Aviation Technician Education Council, some progress has been made to increase the availability of aviation maintenance technicians, but technicians are still retiring faster than they can be replaced.
 This shortage of human capital has the potential to create a human resource crisis in the aviation industry, but Purdue’s aviation experts intend to change that.